 The underwriting results of an insurance or reinsurance company are discussed frequently by reference to its net claims and claim expense ratio, underwriting expense ratio, and combined ratio.
 The net claims and claim expense ratio is calculated by dividing net claims and claim expenses incurred by net premiums earned.
-The underwriting expenses ratio is calculated by dividing underwriting expenses (acquisition expenses and operational expenses) by net premiums earned.
-The combined ratio is the sum of the net claims and claim expense ratio and the underwriting expense ratio.
-A combined ratio below 100% indicates profitable underwriting prior to the consideration of investment income.
+The underwriting expense ratio is calculated by dividing underwriting expenses (acquisition expenses and operational expenses) by net premiums earned.
+The combined ratio is the sum of the net claims and claim expense ratio and the underwriting expense ratio below 100% indicates profitable underwriting prior to the consideration of investment income.
 A combined ratio over 100% indicates unprofitable underwriting prior to the consideration of investment income.
-We also discuss our net claims and claim expenses ratio on a current accident year basis and a prior accident years basis.
-The current accident year net claims and claim expenses incurred, divided by net premiums earned.
-The prior accident years net claims and claim expenses incurred, divided by net premiums earned.
-The prior accident years net claims and claim expenses ratio is calculated by taking prior accident years net claims and claim expenses incurred, divided by net premiums earned.
+We also discuss our net claims and claim expense ratio is calculated by taking current accident year net claims and claim expenses incurred, divided by net premiums earned.
+The prior accident years net claims and claim expenses incurred, divided by net premiums earned, divided by net premiums earned.